 - (21) When a victim/claimant is approved for charity by a service provider, the charity approval shall be considered a collateral source and compensation shall not be paid to the service provider. - (22) When the claimant must seek legal guardianship of a minor and/or disabled victim to qualify for crime victims' compensation benefits, the Commission may consider reimbursement of legal fees incurred for obtaining guardianship.
 The maximum that may be awarded for legal fees is \$1,000.
 Legal fees incurred for any reason other than obtaining guardianship shall not be eligible for reimbursement.
 The Commission shall not reimburse legal fees if the claimant is not granted guardianship of the victim. - (23) Bereavement Leave.
 Bereavement leave may only be granted to the victim's immediate family members.
 A victim's immediate family member may be granted compensation for a maximum of four weeks of lost wages without a doctor's excuse.
 A doctor's excuse must be provided for lost wages in excess of four weeks to be considered for reimbursement.
 Employer verification is required for all bereavement leave requests. - (24) Crime Scene Clean-Up.
 The Commission may provide compensation to an individual or to the service provider if the expense is outstanding, for the reasonable costs to clean the scene of the crime in an amount not to exceed \$2,500.
-The service provider must be certified, licensed,

-- (25) Birth Certificates.
+The service provider must be certified, licensed, and in compliance with all applicable federal and state regulations.
+Crime scene clean-up expenses may only be awarded for the cleaning and removal of biohazards. - (25) Birth Certificates.
 Reimbursement may be provided for one certified copy of the claimant's and/or victim's birth certificate(s) obtained after the date of the criminally injurious conduct made the basis of the claim.
 The birth certificate(s) must have been obtained for the purpose of applying for crime victims' compensation benefits. - (26) Government-Issued Photo Identification.
 Reimbursement may be provided for one state-issued driver's license or one state-issued non-driver's ID obtained after the date of the criminally injurious conduct made the basis of the claim. - (27) Reimbursement may be provided for certified victims of human trafficking and all qualified victims of violent crime for the removal/cover-up of tattoos that were physically forced on them by the alleged offender in the incident made the basis of the compensation claim.
 The Commission shall decide reasonable reimbursement on a case-by-case basis.
 The provider must be licensed by the appropriate governmental body to perform the service rendered to qualify for payment/reimbursement. - (28) Lost Wages for Victims of Sexual Assault.
 A victim of sexual assault may be granted compensation for a maximum of two weeks of lost wages without a doctor's excuse.
 A doctor's excuse must be provided for lost wages in excess of two weeks to be considered for reimbursement.
 Employer verification is required for all lost wages requests. - (29) Payment to Non-Claimants.
 A claimant may assign compensation benefits to a person for allowable expense to the extent that the compensation benefits are for the cost of products, services, or accommodations necessitated by the criminally injurious conduct made the basis of the claim.
-The claimant must submit a completed Permission for Another Individual to Receive Payments on a Limited Basis form for payment to be issued to the person who incurred the expense. - (30) Impound Fees, Towing, and Storage Fees.
-The reasonable costs of motor vehicle impound fees, towing, and/or storage fees associated with the collection and security of crime scene evidence may be awarded to a claimant/victim.
-A vehicle must be street legal for the Commission to consider awarding compensation benefits for this category.
-The maximum award for this category shall not exceed \$1,000.
+The claimant must submit a completed Permission for Another Individual to Receive Payments on a Limited Basis form for payment to be issued to the person who incurred the expense.